noir-protocol/clairvoyance/cv-daemon/README.md

 An item in `attributes` consists of a type and a description.
 The types allowed in JSON Schema are `string`, `integer`, `number`, `boolean`, `object`, and `array`, and nullable is indicated as follows. ['string', 'null']
 The description means the field value in the data, and it can be viewed as a key that matches the field value to the column of the DB table.
-For example, in the `l2_tx_block` that gets the tx data of L2 geth, there is a field called ‘from’ in tx.
-However, when saving to DB, it is saved as `from_address`, so it has the form below.
+For example, in the `cosmos_block` that gets the block of cosmos appchain, there is a field called ‘block_id.hash’ in block.
+However, when saving to DB, it is saved as `hash`, so it has the form below.
 ```json
   "cosmos_block": {
     "attributes": {